 But you know what?
 I’ve come to appreciate this fixation on standard operating procedures.

 That is how, one day, I will restore a measure of the trust that I have lost.
 Not with the arrangement of words, not with the apology, but with the commitment to a set of decent rules.
-To not have these procedures and processes in place is to expose myself to the possibility of indifference.
+To not have these rules – and it doesn’t matter if the rules are a natural instinct or a paper manual - is to expose myself to the possibility of indifference.
 It is to slip down a slope and not even notice.

 There is a wonderful section in Charles Darwin’s autobiography where he writes about his “golden rule.”
 The rule is simple: Whenever Darwin encountered a “published fact” or “new observation” that contradicted one of his beliefs, he forced himself to “make a memorandum of it without fail and at once.”
 Why did Darwin do this?
 Because he had “found by experience that such facts and thoughts” – those inconvenient ideas - “were far more apt to escape from the memory than favorable ones.”

 This really is the golden rule.
-It begins with a recognition of inherent weakness, but contains this weakness with a conscious habit, something that Darwin has learned to do “without fail.”
-It is the recognition that character requires constant vigilance, that the moment we take our good decisions for granted is also the moment we expose ourselves to the possibility of making some very bad ones.
+It begins with a recognition of inherent weakness, but contains this weakness with a conscious habit, something that Darwin does “without fail.”

 Such a writing process will take a discipline I don’t yet have, but that’s why there are standard operating procedures.
 They are there for those days when I’m not strong enough to look at my errors, when I’d rather pretend they don’t exist.
 I need the rules because I know that simply knowing is not enough.
 That listing my failures or hearing about the failures of others won’t prevent me from doing the same thing.
 These procedures are my fail-safe.